weaviate/weaviate-io/developers/weaviate/current/vector-index-plugins/hnsw.md

     between the lower and upper boundary.
 It will be capped on either end, otherwise. *Not available prior to `v1.10.0`.
 Defaults to `8`.
 This setting has no effect if `ef` has a value other than `-1`.*
   - `"vectorCacheMaxObjects"`: For optimal search and import performance all previously imported vectors need to be held in memory.
 However, Weaviate also allows for limiting the number of vectors in memory.
-By default, when creating a new class, this limit is set to `math.MaxInt64` (i.e., `9223372036854775807`) objects.
+By default, when creating a new class, this limit is set to one trillion (1e12) objects.
 A disk lookup for a vector is orders of magnitudes slower than memory lookup, so the cache should be used sparingly.
 This field is mutable after initially creating the class.
   Generally we recommend that:
     - During imports set the limit so that all vectors can be held in memory.
 Each import requires multiple searches so import performance will drop drastically